codelittinc/tasketeer/README.md

 ## Development

-We are using the gem `annotate` to better visualize the models and their relationships.
+We use the gem `annotate` to better visualize the models and their relationships.

 After creating a database migration, run the following command to annotate the models: